mirams/ephys-reading-help/README.md

-# Some cardiac cell ephys terminology
+# Terminology for reading cardiac ephys papers

-The goal of this doc is to make it easier/possible to read cardiac cellular ephys literature.
+Goal is to make reading easy / possible.
 It's not an encyclopedia.

 ## Currents